Selling Gifted Property vs. Selling Inherited Property

 An inherited property, on the other hand, is a property that you receive as a designated heir, inheritor, or successor after the owner has passed away.

 Now, let’s jump right into the tax implications of selling a gifted property vs. selling an inherited property as an expat.
-The information below applies whether you’re dealing with both US-based or foreign real estate.
+Keep in mind that the information below applies to both US-based and foreign real estate.

 Capital gains are important considerations when selling a gifted or inherited home as an expat

-The Internal Revenue Service (IRS) does not classify a gift received as income, so when you receive it, you will not pay taxes on it.
-Only when you sell it, is it subject to taxation.
-The taxes you pay will depend on whether you decide to sell it at its FMV or higher.
+The Internal Revenue Service (IRS) does not classify a gift received as income, so when you receive the house, you will not pay taxes on it.
+Only when you sell the gifted property is it subject to taxation.
+The taxes you pay will depend on whether you decide to sell the house you were gifted at its FMV or higher.

 The US government considers the sale of a gifted property below its FMV to be a gift rather than a sale and may tax it as such.